enkidevs/curriculum/Python/Core/i-o-functions.md

 ## Revision

-What is the function used to print to console in Python?
+What is the function used to create `stdout` in Python?
 ???

 * `print()`